Pharmacy Residency - Preceptor Profiles

-Jennifer graduated with her BS in pharmacy from Ferris State University in 2002.
-Post-graduation, she began practicing at Bronson Methodist Hospital, in Kalamazoo, Michigan.
+Jennifer graduated with her bachelor's degree in pharmacy from Ferris State University in 2002.
+After graduation, she began practicing at Bronson Methodist Hospital.
 Jennifer then went on to obtain her Pharm.D. from the University of Colorado in 2007.
 Her current role is as Pharmacy Information System Facilitator.
 She is also a decentralized pharmacist covering the pediatric and pediatric intensive care units at Bronson.
 She is an active participant in the Pediatric Process Improvement Committee, the Formulary Committee (subcommittee of Pharmacy Nutrition & Therapeutics), and the EPIC Prioritization and Optimization team.

 Troy Shirley, Pharm.D., MBA